davidaayers/davidaayers/README.md

 I enjoy [speaking](https://github.com/davidaayers/speaker-info), and have done some talks at some great conferences.
 I'm particularly proud of the talk I did on "[Documenting and Communicating Architectural Decisions](https://github.com/davidaayers/comm-and-doc-arch-decisions)" at [Lead Dev NYC](https://www.youtube.com/watch?v=rwfXkSjFhzc&feature=youtu.be) in 2019.

 In the past, I made a game.
 It sold a couple of copies.
-I'm proud it it:
+I think it's pretty great, YMMV:

 - [We Slay Monsters](http://weslaymonsters.com/), available on [Steam](https://store.steampowered.com/app/332540/We_Slay_Monsters/) and [itch.io](https://furiouslyinactive.itch.io/we-slay-monsters)